 As of 2015, the FCC defines broadband as 25 Mbit/s down, 3 Mbit/s up for wired connections, and 10 Mbit/s down, 768 Mbytes/s down for wireless connections.
 For more information, please vist the FCC Broadband Speed page at https://www.fcc.gov/general/broadband-speed

-For perspective, run the speedtest, then refer to this link to compare your tested speed vs. recommended minimums for various services..
+For perspective, run this speedtest, then refer to this link to compare your tested speed vs. recommended minimums for various services..
 What speeds do I need for Skype, Netflix, video games, etc.?
-For a more comprehensive test, you may want to try https://sourceforge.net/speedtest/

 Why expand Internet access in Madison County?